-Blood Axes treacherous, double crossing nature.
+The two crossed axes are symbolic of the Blood Axes' treacherous double crossing nature.
 There are many variations but they are almost always the same basic symbol.
-Most variations appear in the colors used, some even believe that the Blood Axes use color for identification in the same way as humans.
-CAMOUFLAGE Painting camouflage is an easy way to make your miniatures look impressive, as the pattern itself will require little or no highlighting or shading.
-A good source of ideas for camouflage schemes are historical military books.
-When using camouflage on Blood Axes it is worth remembering that Orks use it for decoration rather than to help conceal themselves and that bright contrasting colors are more in keeping with Ork color schemes. contrasting colors are more i teeping with Ork color scher
+Most variations appear in the colours used, some even believe that the Blood Axes use colour for identification in the same way as humans CAMOUFLAGE Painting camouflage is an easy way to make your miniatures look impressive, as the pattern itself will require little or no highlighting or shading.
+A good source of ideas for camouflage schemes is historical military books.
+When using camouflage on Blood Axes it is worth remembering that Orks use it for decoration rather than to help conceal themselves and that bright contrasting colours are more in keeping with Ork colour schemes.

-GLYPHS The two crossed

-symbolic of the

-axes are

-Sneaky gitz

-Members of the Blood Axe clan are distrusted by most other Orks.
-The Blood Axe clan was the first to come into contact with humans untold millennia ago, and over the course of their interminable wars with the pinkskins, the Blood Axes have adopted certain traits of the human military.
-Many Orks suspect that the Blood Axes are (have been or will be) in league with the humies and have become tainted with dangerously un-Orky ideas like taking cover when they're shot at and retreating if they're losing, Blood Axes are the Orks most likely to work alongside human pirates and renegades and even hire themselves out as mercenaries if the price is right.
-Blood Axes have a reputation for being cunning and treacherous, whether they be allies or enemies

-Blood Axes often use human-style camouflage schemes and body paint, although the colors and applications tend to look crude and lurid to human eyes.
+Sneaky gitz Members of the Blood Axe clan are distrusted by most other Orks.
+The Blood Axe clan was the first to come into contact with humans untold millennia ago and over the course of their interminable wars with the pinkskins the Blood Axes have adopted certain traits of the human military.
+Many Orks suspect that the Blood Axes are (have been or will be) in league with the humies and have become tainted with dangerously un-Orky ideas like taking cover when they're shot at and retreating if they're losing.
+Blood Axes are the Orks most likely to work alongside human pirates and renegades and even hire themselves out as mercenaries if the price is right.
+Blood Axes have a reputation for being cunning and treacherous, whether they be allies or enemies.
+Blood Axes often use human-style camouflage schemes and body paint, although the colours and application tends to look crude and lurid to human eyes.
 It is debatable as to what extent Blood Axe warriors use camouflage to conceal themselves, many appear to wear it as a trophy or prize, rather like a human would wear leopard or tiger skins.
-In a similar vein some Blood Axe Nobz have even been observed wearing an approximation of full Imperial Guard uniform including looted gold braid, medals and regimental insignia.
+In a similar vein some Blood Axe Nobs have even been observed wearing an approximation of full Imperial Guard uniform including looted gold braid, medals and regimental insignia.
 Blood Axes use the symbol of crossed axes for their clan, often embellished with blood dripping from the blades.